SarthakRagwan/RISCV-Processor/README.md

-# RISC-V Single-Cycle Processor (RV32I) – Verilog
+# RV32I Single-Cycle RISC-V Processor – Verilog

 ## Overview
-This repository contains a **32-bit RV32I single-cycle RISC-V processor** implemented in **Verilog HDL**.
+This project implements a **32-bit RV32I single-cycle RISC-V processor** using **Verilog HDL**.
-The processor follows a **classical single-cycle architecture**, where instruction fetch, decode, execute, memory access, and write-back are completed within **one clock cycle**.
+The processor follows a **single-cycle datapath**, meaning each instruction completes fetch, decode, execute, memory access, and write-back within one clock cycle.

-The design is based on a standard RISC-V datapath consisting of a Program Counter, Instruction Memory, Register File, Control Unit, ALU, Immediate Generator, and Data Memory.
+The design closely follows the classical RISC-V single-cycle architecture used in computer architecture textbooks and reference designs.

 ---